DrJieTao/classification_agent/ai_panel_eval/prompts_v2/readme.md

 * Copy and paste the contents in `system_prompt.md` into the LLM.
 * Copy and paste the persona prompt (B1 - B5, no specific order required) into the LLM.
+* For each persona, copy the escalated cases (one by one) into the LLM.